ACCT5522 Principles of Auditing

 - Students are able to (1) demonstrate an understanding of the regulatory framework and the audit process; (2) critically apply auditing concepts and principles to practical scenarios; (3) exercise judgement in assessing risks and develop audit plans in response to the risk assessments; (4) critically evaluate the audit findings and form an audit opinion; and (5) develop competencies to work effectively in teams.

-- Indicative assessments in this unit are as follows: (1) participation ; (2) group assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) tests; (2) assignments; and (3) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Professor David Gilchrist (Semester 1 and Semester 2)